Edifício São Vito: Expropriation and demolition

 The city hall expropriated the building in 2004, and until 25 June of that year, people started leaving the building, the last 140 families leaving it on the last day.
 To each expelled family, the government offered a monthly support of R$300 (some US$150) for 36 months.
 Originally, the building was supposed to be renovated, a project that would cost 6,2 million dollars, in 2002, so that the apartments could be re-sold to former owners mainly.

 A study of viability, requested in 2005 by Suplicy's successor, José Serra, concluded that every apartment would cost more than the highest costs of the Caixa Econômica Federal's program of public housing.
 Caixa's program also required the surrounding areas to be "recovered and attractive".
 There were also projects to turn the building into an hotel, a library or a concentration of municipal secretaries, but all of them were declined.

 Imploding the building was again the best option, then.
 It will be done manually, though, not to affect the municipal market of São Paulo, located a few meters west.
 Mercúrio building, built near São Vito, was only totally emptied in 2009 and is to be imploded too.
 Apart from both buildings, other structures started to be brought down in June 2010.

-The demolition, however, has not been done since 2006, the deadline proposed by the city hall.
+The demolition, however, was not completed in 2006, which was the deadline proposed by the city hall.